Houthis Enter War as Trump's April 6 Deadline Looms

 Military Developments

-- Houthis launch second attack in 24 hours: Yemen's Houthis fired a second barrage of missiles at Israel overnight, escalating their entry into the war.
-Cluster munitions landed in Savyon, Israel, with no fatalities but shrapnel damage to residential areas.
+- Houthis launch second attack in 24 hours: Yemen's Houthis fired a second barrage of missiles at Israel, with their spokesman vowing attacks "until the aggression ends."
+Cluster munitions landed in Savyon, Israel, with shrapnel damage to residential areas.

 - Russia transferring drones to Iran: The Associated Press reported "very active" Russia-Iran discussions about transferring upgraded drones, with UK intelligence confirming Russia has already provided drone training, intelligence, and electronic warfare support.